williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 3 July 2023
-* [Review](https://www.linkedin.com/posts/williammilisic_thinklikearocketscientist-innovation-creativity-activity-7081523211972075520-8i3S) of Ozan Varol's book "Think Like a Rocket Scientist".
-One of many good quotes from the book: "*Your passion should be your compass, not your destination.*"
+* [Review](https://www.linkedin.com/posts/williammilisic_thinklikearocketscientist-innovation-creativity-activity-7081523211972075520-8i3S) of Ozan Varol's book "Think Like a Rocket Scientist". <br/>One of many good quotes from the book: "*Your passion should be your compass, not your destination.*"

 ## 2 July 2023
 * Found some old pysical business cards in the drawers, the oldest one from 2005.
 Does anyone still use business cards nowadays?
 [LinkedIn post](https://www.linkedin.com/posts/williammilisic_doing-some-summer-rain-cleaning-in-forgotten-activity-7081229168536936448-lpG1)